marcoantonioni/cp4ba-utilities/configure-bastudio-ci-cd/configure-bastudio-ci-cd.md

 # Access token, how to

-...TBD

-In my tests against GitHub I've created a token using the following scope
+In my tests against GitHub I've created a classic token using the following scope

 ```
-repoFull control of private repositories
+repo                Full control of private repositories
   repo:status       Access commit status
   repo_deployment   Access deployment status
   public_repo       Access public repositories
   repo:invite       Access repository invitations
   security_events   Read and write security events
 ```

+the generated token can be used as plain text for 'authData.password' attribute in xml auth data file.

 # Steps